-Provide the IBM Support Center with information about the problems that you report.
+Provide IBM Software Support with information about the problems that you report.

 Have the following information ready when you report a problem:

 - The IBM Spectrum Control version, release, modification, and service level number. - The communication protocol (for example, TCP/IP), version, and release number that you are using. - The activity that you were doing when the problem occurred, listing the steps that you followed before the problem occurred. - The exact text of any error messages.